DennisSchulmeister/SynthExperiments/Puredata/Harmonic Reynthesis/README.md

    rewrite the whole thing in Csound or C/C++ first.

 On the pro-side the sound _is_ different from the original and can be further processed in Mini Clavier, e.g. with FM.
-No one will throw away they hardware samplers or VSTs for this, but once in a while a usable sound might appear.
+No one will throw away ther hardware samplers or VSTs for this, but once in a while a usable sound might appear.